-The Peer Review feature allows you to check out your classmates' answers to extended response questions and give them feedback.
+The Peer Review feature allows you to review your classmates' answers to extended response questions and give them feedback.

-Peer Review is available in particular lessons, provided your teacher has assigned them to you as a task and has chosen to enable this feature.
+Peer Review is available only in specific lessons, provided your teacher has assigned the lesson to you as a Task, and has chosen to enable this feature.

 Answering Peer Review Questions

 Peer Review questions have an indicator, which can be found at the top of the page.

 At the end of a Peer Review enabled question, you’ll be prompted to review your own answer as with any other extended response question.

 Once you’ve completed the lesson, the Peer Review section will be unlocked.

 Giving your Classmates Feedback

 Before moving on to the review stage, you may have to wait for your classmates to answer more questions.
 If this is the case, you'll be notified when there are more answers available for you to review via the notification bell.

 When you're ready, navigate to the Peer Review section of the task.
 You'll be given a random, anonymous student’s response, along with marking criteria.
 You'll be able to read the response and rate it between one and five stars.